Goldman Sachs' graduate interview questions about the firm

 How to prepare

 Read, read and then read some more.
-Start with the ‘Who we are’, ‘What we do’ and ‘Our thinking’ sections of Goldman Sachs’ website, which give vital information about the firm’s leadership, business standards, people and culture, an overview of its business and details of individual work in areas including its divisions for investment banking, investment management, research and engineering (with a recent focus on AI).
-These sections also include a useful Goldman Sachs report on macroeconomic trends and an interactive guide to capital markets.
+Start with the ‘Who we are’, ‘What we do’ and ‘Insights’ sections of Goldman Sachs’ website, which give vital information about the firm’s leadership, business standards, people and culture, an overview of its business and details of individual work in areas including its divisions for investment banking, investment management, research and engineering (with a recent focus on AI).
 Its ‘Citizenship’ section outlines its environmental initiatives and its support for UK small and medium-sized enterprises (SMEs).

 But don’t stop there.
 Uncover all sources of useful information: financial publications for news about deals, features on HR websites about its people management and, whenever you get the chance, consult with alumni or quiz previous interns.